-We have audited Texas State Affordable Housing Corporation's (the "Corporation") compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the Corporation's major federal program for the year ended August 31, 2021.
-The Corporation's major federal program is identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
+We have audited Texas State Affordable Housing Corporation's (the "Corporation") compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement and State of Texas Uniform Grant Management Standards ("UGMS") that could have a direct and material effect on each of Corporation's major federal and state programs for the year ended August 31, 2022.
+The Corporation's major federal and state programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.